What is myofascial release?

-The practitioner will apply a steady gentle pressure using their hands, knuckles, forearms or elbow into the tissues, and then slowly start to stretch the tissue, gently holding it until a release in the tissues is felt, at which point the tissue is followed until the next restriction is felt.
+The practitioner will apply a steady, gentle pressure into the tissues, and then slowly start to stretch the tissue, gently holding it until a release in the tissues is felt, at which point the tissue is followed until the next restriction is felt.
 Myofascial techniques are designed to work with the body, not against it.
 The techniques do not usually cause any pain, but sometimes a mild burning or heat may be felt as the fascia releases.

 What is fascia?